GDSC-KIIT/project-halide/README.md

 This project is an attempt by DSC KIIT to introduce students to the fascinating domain of operating systems development.

+## Documentation

+Instructions on how to running Halide, building it from source and other technical documentation are available at https://dsc-kiit.github.io/project-halide/

 ## Tools and Languages

 The bulk of HalideOS is written using C++17 with some x86 assembly code for the bootloader.
 These tools are easily available